 Yale New Haven Transplantation Center was the first Connecticut institution to provide liver, kidney, and pancreas transplantation services

-- First kidney paired exchange in Connecticut
+The first kidney paired exchange in Connecticut

-- First split-liver transplant in the state
+The first split-liver transplant in the state

-- Nationally recognized pediatric liver transplant program in both patient outcomes and number of living donor transplants performed
+A nationally recognized pediatric liver transplant program in both patient outcomes and number of living donor transplants performed

 We offer many options for advanced liver disease, including living donor and deceased donor transplantation, liver transplantation in HIV-infected individuals, and pre- and post-transplant antiviral therapy to prevent or treat recurrent hepatitis C.